Expand To Show Full Article

 It was later discovered that the U.S. Secretary of Defense, Robert McNamara, intentionally withheld information from Congress about the U.S. support of the South Vietnamese and the US attacks on the North Vietnamese radar stations and other targets.

-In 1964 the U.S. Congress made a resolution called the Gulf of Tonkin, which essentially gave President Johnson permission to wage the unofficially Congressional-sanctioned war on north Vietnam.
-It also allowed Pres Johnson to bring in more American troops, money, and American resources to fight this war.
+In 1964, the U.S. Congress made a resolution called the Gulf of Tonkin, which essentially permitted President Johnson to wage the unofficially Congressional-sanctioned war on North Vietnam.
+It also allowed President Johnson to bring in more American troops, money, and American resources to fight this war.

 When the Vietnam War ended, over 3 million Vietnamese and over 58,000 American lives would have been lost.
 It was a high cost on both sides of fighting for a war that should never have been fought in the first place.